frankieg33/spaced-math-site/PRIVACY.md

 ## Children's privacy

 Spaced Math is designed to be safe for children.
 Because the App collects no personal information and contacts no third parties, it complies with COPPA's "no personal information" definition.
-We don't display ads, and there are no in-app purchases, accounts, or social features.
+We don't display ads, and there are no accounts or social features.
+Spaced Math includes a single one-time in-app purchase (an unlock for the full app); because the app is designed for children, a parental gate is shown before any purchase, as Apple's Kids Category rules require.

 ## Your choices

 - **Disable voice mode** at any time per profile (Settings → Voice mode), or globally by denying microphone permission in iOS Settings.
-- **Disable iCloud sync** at any time (Settings → iCloud → Use iCloud → off).
+- **Disable iCloud sync** at any time (gear icon → Settings → Sync → Use iCloud → off).
 Disabling does not delete iCloud copies; delete each profile individually if you want them removed.
-Disabling does also break access for any family member you've shared profiles with — re-enable to restore.
+- **Disband or leave a household** (Settings → Household → Disband / Leave) to stop sharing.
+Disbanding revokes participants' access to your household; leaving keeps the household's profiles on your device as your own.
+- **Export profiles to a file** (Settings → Backup → Export) and keep it locally — a manual backup that never touches iCloud.
-- **Reset a profile's progress** without deleting the profile (Settings → Reset this profile's progress).
+- **Reset a profile's progress** without deleting the profile (per-profile Settings → Reset).
 - **Delete a profile** (Manage Profiles → swipe or tap to delete) — also removes the iCloud copy when sync is on.
 Repeat per profile to remove everything.

 ## Changes to this policy